sicher/defold-blurred-text/README.md

 ## Notes

 * The outline and padding affects the metrics of the text.
 This may be possible to fix with a negative padding parameter added to the Rich Text library.
 * The special shader blur is expensive.
 For large text additional sample points need to be added.
-It currently samples a box of 49 pixels.
-If the text is small fewer sample points can be used.
+It currently samples a box of 49 pixels for each fragment!
+If the text is small fewer sample points should be used.
+The shader can be tweaked according to the text size used.
+* The special shader font cannot be used with an outline.
+To make that work the font needs to be rendered in a separate pass.
+It may also be possible to make the blur operation cheaper with a multi-pass blur.
 * The manually blurred bitmap font is super cheap!

 ---